neccton-algo/Neccton_Super_Resolution/README.md

 # Super Resolution Data Assimilation

 This repo contains the Super Resolution Data Assimilation algorithm for the NECCTON project.
-It contains a notebook illustrating the super-resolution for a specific date and giving some metrics to compare againt the truth and a baseline (bilinear upsampling).
+It contains a notebook illustrating the super-resolution for a specific date and giving some metrics to compare against the truth and a baseline (bilinear upsampling).

   #### Description :
 A Neural Network allows to go from a low resolution field to a high resolution field to do data assimilation in the HR space, to then go back